Ceramic Circled Globe Table Lamp

 Manufacturer: To be appraised.

-Other Versions: Probably made in different colours.
+Other Versions: This ceramic circled globe table lamp exists in several colours.
 On orange and black version was spotted on Catawiki.
+They also exists as a triple pendant lamp, click here.

 This table lamp has all the features of a German ceramic lamp.
 It has the style, and the colour.
 It’s unknown who made this table lamp, no marks whatsoever found on it.
 The electric parts are German.
 Otto Keramik and Roth Keramik were companies that used this shade of purple in some pottery.
 Ceramic lamps with holes inside became well known by the designs of Walter Gerhard.
 Also Stein Keramik produced many lamps with holes.